pattonsgirl/Spring2020-CEG2350/Lab01/assignment.md

 Once you have filled in the information and verified your email address, you will get an account
 approval email.
 For reference, mine took 2-3 minutes to arrive.

+*Registration form warnings*:
+* Make sure you set a graduation date in the future (prediect yours, add a year or two)
+* The last field on the right is a Promotional Code field.
+Your autofill may mistake it for a
+  zip code and unhelpfully fill it out for you.

 ## Part 1 - Provision the lab environment in AWS.
 Assuming you have registered for AWS Educate and have access to this class, perform the following: